VasiliuIonela/Final-Project-for-ITF-Manual-Testing-Course/README.md

 * Check the system response when valid number account is entered.
 * Check the system response when invalid number account is entered.
 * Check the system response when field is left in blank.
-* Check the system response when special characters are entered in the field.
-* Check the system response when  characters are entered in the field.

 **When module Mini Statement is selected:**
 *  Check if the system allows to show last 5 transactions of any account.
 *  Check the system response when valid number account is entered.
-*  Check the system response when invladi number account is entered.
+*  Check the system response when invalid number account is entered.
 *  Check the system response when field is left in blank.
-*  Check the system response when characters are entered in the field.
-*  Check the system response when special characters are entered in the field.

 **When module Customized Statement is selected:**////
 * Check if the system allows to filter and display transactions in any account based on date, transaction value.